avoorhis/vamps-node.js/README.md

-VAMPS rendition using Node.js (javascript)
+# VAMPS rendition using Node.js (javascript)

+# to run this program first install Node.js (http://nodejs.org/)
+# look in package.json to see required modules
+# to update modules:
+> npm update

-Start this with
+# Start this with
 > npm start

 # to refresh anew via git